The math: how much change to hit safe?

 A 90% water change in a single shot is the kind of fix that looks right on paper and kills fish in practice.
 The new water carries slightly different pH, temperature, and trace mineral content than the tank — and dropping a fish from a stable 78°F + pH 7.4 environment into a fresh 72°F tap-temp + pH 7.0 mix can shock them harder than the ammonia they're recovering from.
 Staged changes (50% at a time, with retesting between) get to the same end state with much smaller incremental swings.

-The 50% threshold isn't magic — it's the conservative tradeoff between “diluting the toxin enough to matter” and “not changing too many other variables at once.”
-Established hobby practice across mainstream references puts the safe single-change ceiling at 50-80% depending on how stable the tank's baseline is.
+The 50% threshold isn't magic.
+It's the conservative tradeoff between diluting the toxin enough to matter and shifting too many other variables at once.
+Hobby consensus puts the safe single-change ceiling at 50-80% depending on baseline stability.

 What this calculator does NOT model